 VA and USDA

 Both agencies also check CAIVRS to determine borrower eligibility for government-backed mortgages.
 The VA does not set a minimum credit score.
-Instead, the agency requires lenders to review the entire loan profile to make an underwriting determination.
+Instead, the agency requires lenders to review the entire VA loan profile to make an underwriting determination.
 The USDA follows a similar procedure when underwriting its Rural Housing loans.
 It states there is no minimum score, but these factors make an applicant's credit "unacceptable."

 - More than one 30-day late within the past 12 months